 Aba-daba Any dessert served in the cookhouse.

 Advance Teams of employees traveled ahead of the circus route to put up posters and arrange for advertising, often visiting each town several times (four weeks, two weeks and one week before the show.)
 They often traveled on dedicated "advance cars" or "bill cars," rail cars carried on freight trains, and had just one day to carry out their assignments.
 Both the team and its ad campaign were simply called "the advance."
 "Bill Posters" pasted multi-sheet posters on the outsides of buildings and fences with buckets of flour-and-water paste, long-handled paste brushes, and ladders.
 "Lithographers" bartered with local merchants, trading passes for the right to place one-sheets, half-sheets, and panels in store windows.
-Any of them might hire local youths to distribute heralds door-to-door.
+The purchased billing stand locations and boards were paid by the use of an outside bill poster check to be presented at the ticket wagon on the day of exhibition.
+The advance team might hire local youths to distribute heralds door-to-door.
 Beginning in the 1950s, there was a union for bill crews: the International Alliance of Billers, Billposters and Distributors.
 When a show played towns with a Billposters' local, union-member crews were required, and the paper would be rubber-stamped with a small "union bug" (union logo) indicating that the posters were put up by union members.
-This practice was often ignored in towns where there was no Billposters' local or where there was not a strong pro-union sentiment. (see "Agent" below)
+This practice was often ignored in towns where there was no Billposters' local or where there was not a strong pro-union sentiment.
+(See "Agent" below)